GeoscienceAustralia/geoscience-portal-aws/README.md

 See template.yaml for a guide showing all possible yaml variables and the expected types of contents.

+if no yaml files are provided, amazonia will read from amazonia/application.yaml and amazonia/defaults.yaml.

 Once you have both of your yaml documents, you can run amazonia using the below command

 `python3 amazonia/amz.py -y APPLICATION_YAML_LOCATION -d ENVIRONMENTAL_DEFAULT_YAML_LOCATION`